EECS 280 Tutorials

 LLDB Tutorial

 LLDB is a command line debugger.
 It is the default debugger on macOS, and is used by Xcode behind the scenes.
-The basic commands are almost identical to GDB, and you might want to check out the GDB Tutorial too.

 Quick Start